 SUMMARY:

 Here, we describe a protocol to generate a viable female murine model with non-random X chromosome inactivation, i.e., the maternally-inherited X chromosome is inactive in 100% of the cells.
-We also describe a protocol to test feasibility, tolerability, and safety of pharmacological reactivation of the inactive X chromosome.
+We also describe a protocol to test feasibility, tolerability, and safety of pharmacological reactivation of the inactive X chromosome in vivo.

 ABSTRACT: